wdi-sf-fall/notes/week_09_algorithms_and_angular/day_01_algorithms_sass_coffee/dawn_data_structures/README.md

 An algorithm that is O(n), is said to be "Big O of _n_" or "linear", and this indicates that the resources required grow proportionally to the size of the input.
-This is reasonable performace.
+This is reasonable performance.

 Another that is O(n^2), is said to be "Big O of _n_ squared" and it means the resources grow in proportion to the square of the input.
 This is